Focus on What Matters: Fisher-Guided Adaptive Multimodal Fusion for Vulnerability Detection: Methodology

-This gating mechanism acts as a learnable regulator: when NCS provides sufficient confidence for classification, the model can automatically reduce $\alpha$ to suppress graph-modality noise; conversely, when confidence is insufficient, the model increases $\alpha$ to introduce structured evidence.
+This gating mechanism acts as a learnable control valve: when the confidence provided by NCS is sufficient to perform discrimination, the model can automatically decrease the value of $\alpha$ to shield graph-modal noise; conversely, when confidence is insufficient, the model increases $\alpha$ to introduce structured evidence.